Skip to main content

 • New STR ordinance replaces existing STR registration with limited STR permit process.

-• City must issue or deny permit within 7 days
+• City must issue or deny permit within 7 days of receiving all application documents

 • Owner may appeal denial, non-renewal or suspension